drakeee/altv-lua-module/README.md

 # altv-lua-module
 Keep in mind that this module is still WIP (so it should lack some of the functions) and its in beta phase.
 If you find a bug or missing a function which you think it would be awesome to exists don't hesitate just open an issue for it.
+The structure and function names are equal to the JavaScript module.

 ## Example
 https://github.com/drakeee/altv-quickstart-lua